-Alan Cowen, the study’s lead author and doctoral student in neuroscience at UC Berkeley suggest that better clarifying the nature of our emotions can play an important role in helping scientists, psychologists, and physicians learn more about how emotions underlie brain activity, behavior, and mood.
+Alan Cowen, the study’s lead author and doctoral student in neuroscience at UC Berkeley suggest that better clarifying the nature of our emotions can play an important role in helping scientists, psychologists, and physicians learn more about how emotions underlie brain activity, behaviour, and mood.
 By building a better understanding of these states, he hopes that researchers can develop improved treatments for psychiatric conditions.

 Emotions play a critical role in how we live our lives, from influencing how we engage with others in our day to day lives to affecting the decisions we make.
-By understanding some of the different types of emotions, you can gain a deeper understanding of how these emotions are expressed and the impact they have on your behavior.
+By understanding some of the different types of emotions, you can gain a deeper understanding of how these emotions are expressed and the impact they have on your behaviour.
 It is important to remember, however, that no emotion is an island.
 Instead, the many emotions you experience are nuanced and complex, working together to create the rich and varied fabric of your emotional life.

 Cowen, AS & Keltner, D. Self-report captures 27 distinct categories of emotion bridged by continuous gradients.
 Proceedings of National Academy of Sciences.
 2017. doi: https://doi.org/10.1073/pnas.1702247114.